TillF/WASA-SED/docs/index.md

 \[[Table of contents](#toc)]
 ## 3 Input data

 The model runs as a Fortran console application for catchment from a few km² up to several 100,000 km²) on daily or hourly time steps.
 Climatic drivers are daily/hourly time series for precipitation, humidity, short-wave radiation and temperature.
 For model parameterisation, regional digital maps on soil associations, land-use and vegetation cover, a digital elevation model with a cell size of 100 metres (or smaller) and, optional, bathymetric surveys of the reservoirs are required.
+Soil data can be obtained and preprocessed with SoilDataPrep-tool(#SoilDataPrep).
 The soil, vegetation and terrain maps are processed with the lumpR tool (see below) to derive the spatial discretisation into soil-vegetation units, terrain components and landscape units.
 [Table 4](#table-4) summarises the input parameters for the climatic drivers and the hillslope, river and reservoir modules.
 The vegetation parameters may be derived with the comprehensive study of, for example, [Breuer et al. (2003)](#breuer-et-al-2003), the soil and erosion parameters with the data compilation of [FAO (1993,](#fao-1993) [2001)](#fao-2001), [Morgan (1995)](#morgan-1995), [Maidment (1993)](#maidment-1993) and [Antronico et al. (2005)](#antronico-et-al-2005).

 For a semi-automated discretisation of the model domain into landscape units and terrain components, the LUMP-algorithm (Landscape Unit Mapping Program) is available ([Francke et al. 2008](#francke-et-al-2008)).
 This algorithm delineates areas with similar hillslope characteristics by retrieving homogeneous catenas with regard to e.g. hillslope shape, flow length and slope (provided by a digital elevation model), and additional properties such as for soil and land-use and optionally for specific model parameters such as leaf area index, albedo or soil aggregate stability.
 LUMP can be linked with the WASA-SED parameterisation procedure through a data base management tool, which allows to process and store digital soil, vegetation and topographical data in a coherent way and facilitates the generation of the required input files for the model.
 LUMP and further WASA-SED pre-processing tools have been transferred to the package lumpR ([Pilz et al. 2017](#pilz-et-al-2017)) for the free software environment for statistical computing and graphics R which is available from https://github.com/tpilz/lumpR.